… admonition:: Check your version!

 The Ray project automatically runs continuous integration (CI) tests once a PR is opened using Buildkite with multiple CI test jobs.

-The CI test folder contains all integration test scripts and they invoke other test scripts via pytest, bazel-based test or other bash scripts.
-Some of the examples include:
+The CI test folder contains all integration test scripts, which invoke other test scripts via pytest, bazel-based tests, or other bash scripts.
+Examples include:

 • Bazel test command: